privacy-scaling-explorations/mpc-framework/README.md

   // Bob provides a number called 'b' const b = io.input('bob', 'b', summon.number());

+  // You can also add more inputs/parties.
+  // If the party doesn't provide input, use `io.addParty('partyName');`.
+  // (Parties that don't provide input still get outputs with a cryptographic
+  // guarantee that they are correct.)

   let result;

   // This seems like a branch that I just said is not allowed, but this is just